In a hurry? Check out SurveyJunkie. Why? Because you can earn up to $150 if you take one of their surveys.

 Reduce Your Bills

-- Don’t want to use a third party.
+- Don’t want to use a third party?
 Call your utility companies to make sure you’re getting the best rate, and to make sure you really need all the services you’re paying for like call waiting or premium cable channels.
 A few phone calls usually yields savings of $15 a month.

 - If you live in a deregulated state, make sure you’re shopping around for the best electricity rate!
 It’s easy!
 In Texas, go to PowerToChoose.org, enter your zip code, see rates, read the fine print and choose a provider.
 The process is similar for all deregulated states, and there’s no interruption to your service.

 - Shop around and compare rates on auto and home insurance.
-Ask yourself if you could live with a higher deductible or different limits, and make sure you are taking advantage of all the discounts available to you (security system, good student, student away).
+Ask yourself if you could live with a higher deductible or different limits, and make sure you are taking advantage of all the discounts and bonuses available to you (security system, good student, student away).

 - Start using a clothesline and you’ll save about 6% on your electric bill plus your home will be quieter and cooler!
+Take this a step further and replace all your light bulbs with energy-efficient light bulbs to save a lot of money without any work.

 Revisit Your Car Insurance Policy